 My glass landscape work has naturally evolved with development of my washbasins, splash-backs and tiles and has begun to take on a more abstract feel to it.
 The enamel techniques used reflect my interest in the amazing abstract patterns that cover the surface of the earth and how these appear when seen from above.
 Different regions and results of differing geological forces create the most amazing patterns, including streams, salt lakes, deserts, glaciers, sea beds and volcanic activity.

-Heulwen Wright has recently graduated with a first in an Applied Arts Master of Design at Glyndwr University School Of Creative Arts in North Wales.
+Heulwen Wright graduated with a first classification in Applied Arts Master of Design at Glyndwr University School Of Creative Arts in North Wales.

 Exhibitions & Fairs

 Chirk Castle Spirit of the Place Exhibition April 2016.

 New Designers 2-18 Business design Centre, Islington 27-30 June 2018